Skip Global navigation and goto content

 Training for Piercers and Operators

 Operators and piercers (defined in section 381.0075, F.S., and section 64E-19.002, F.A.C.(40kb PDF), respectively) need training in infection control procedures prior to licensure of a body-piercing salon.
-Upon request, training course curriculum is reviewed by the Department of Health, Bureau of Environmental Public Health, Facility Programs, to ensure that good infection control procedures are taught to minimize the risk of injury and infection that can result from body piercing procedures.
+Upon request, training course curriculum is reviewed by the DOH, Bureau of Environmental Public Health, Facility Programs, to ensure that good infection control procedures are taught to minimize the risk of injury and infection that can result from body piercing procedures.
 Training providers must have the required knowledge, experience, and credentials (12kb PDF).
-Training courses are reviewed and accepted by the Department of Health, Bureau of Community Environmental Health.
+Training courses are reviewed and accepted by the DOH, Bureau of Community Environmental Health.

 Piercing of a Minor